Sam Raimi's unrealized projects: Jack Frost

+The Damocles Network

+In April 1995, Variety indicated that Raimi had signed on to Morgan Creek's project The Damocles Network, scripted by John Pogue about a surveillance expert who discovers a high-tech government assassination conspiracy and becomes a target himself.
+Johnny Depp was being eyed for the main role, with Neal H. Moritz and David Heyman attached to co-produce.

+The Green Hornet

+In December 1995, it was reported that Raimi had been in talks to direct a film version of the 1966 series The Green Hornet, with George Clooney attached to star as the title character, and Jason Scott Lee as Kato.
+It was planned for a spring production start the following year, though these plans were shelved once Clooney committed to The Peacemaker instead.

+Crossroaders

+In 1997, TriStar Pictures purchased James Shanta's spec script Crossroaders, with Raimi attached to direct and Neal H. Moritz producing.
+The project was described at the time as "a contemporary Sting" about a young con man who takes down a casino with the help of an older gang.

 The Wee Free Men

-In January 2006, Sam Raimi was set to direct The Wee Free Men based on the book of the same name by Terry Pratchett, but in December 2009 Pratchett said that he had "got the rights to the book back" after reading the proposed screenplay.
+In January 2006, Raimi was set to direct The Wee Free Men based on the book of the same name by Terry Pratchett, but in December 2009 Pratchett said that he had "got the rights to the book back" after reading the proposed screenplay.

 The Hobbit

 On April 18, 2007, Raimi stated that he was open to direct the long time planned The Hobbit film adaptation that was already planned since 1995.
 However, it was finally decided to divide the book in three films and on April 24, 2008, Mexican film director Guillermo del Toro was selected to direct the film and Peter Jackson was selected to produce it.
 The films were finally released in 2012, 2013, and 2014 directed by Jackson and written by del Toro.

 Evil Dead 4

 On May 3, 2007, Raimi announced that after completing Spider-Man 3 he along his brother Ivan would work on Evil Dead 4, a sequel to Raimi's Army of Darkness and the fourth installment in the Evil Dead film series.
 On July 26, 2008, Raimi stated that Ivan was writing a script for Evil Dead 4.
 On March 26, 2009, Raimi stayed that Ivan had finished the Evil Dead 4 script.
 In a 2011 Reddit post, Bruce Campbell remarked that Oz the Great and Powerful was keeping Raimi occupied.
 The franchise was later rebooted in 2013 with Fede Álvarez as director.
 Plans for a fourth "Evil Dead" movie eventually evolved into the television series Ash Vs. Evil Dead, which served as a sequel to Army of Darkness and a conclusion to the character of Ash Williams.